KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws3-html-tags/README.md

 {% include "./2sections.md" %}

 ## Navigation list of sections {#lists} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Most websites have a navigation element with a list of links also called a "navbar".
 We'll add the links later, but for now, we can create the navbar structure.
+We have two page sections - About and Contact - so we'll need two navigation list items.

+Using list elements is also helpful for accessibility since screenreaders utilize the metadata it provides.
 {% include "./3lists.md" %}

 ## Add a footer {#footer} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>